Start9Labs/documentation/site/source/learn/concepts/networks.rst

 We decided to have StartOS act as a Certificate Authority (CA).
 It creates a self-signed certificate, which means that the private key used to sign the digital certificate is your server's own private key instead of a third party's.

-When you setup SSL for StartOS and client device, the certificate communicates to the client (a browser) that the server demonstrated ownership of the domain (``<custom-address>.local``) to the certificate authority at the time of certificate issuance (during the setup process).
+When you setup SSL for StartOS and a client device, the certificate communicates to the client (a browser) that the server demonstrated ownership of the domain (``<custom-address>.local``) to the certificate authority at the time of certificate issuance (during the setup process).
 The StartOS dashboard can then be accessed from a home network (LAN) using a secure HTTPS connection!
 You own this entire stack and no third party can interfere.

 For more information on how to setup your devices to enable this feature visit :ref:`connecting-lan`.